juju/docs/src/en/getting-started.md

 # Deploy!

-Juju is now ready to deploy any services from the hundreds included in the [https://jujucharms.com](juju charm store).
+Juju is now ready to deploy any services from the hundreds included in the [juju charm store](https://jujucharms.com).
 It is a good idea to test your new model.
 How about a Mediawiki site?

 ```bash